Skip to main content

 Standards

-Introduction: standards in CLARIN
+Introduction: Standards in CLARIN

 CLARIN relies on standard procedures, data formats and protocols to achieve the goal of collaborating with each other independent of institutional boundaries.
 For this purpose CLARIN is actively involved in the development of standards on various levels: